web-extend/web-extend/docs/guide/migration/crxjs.md

 # CRXJS

-This chaptor introduces how to migrate a [CRXJS](https://crxjs.dev/vite-plugin) project to WebExtend.
-The main difference between WebExtend and CRXJS is WebExtend using Rsbuild as the bundler instead of Vite.
+This chaptor introduces how to migrate a [CRXJS](https://crxjs.dev/vite-plugin) project to Bext.
+The main difference between Bext and CRXJS is Bext using Rsbuild as the bundler instead of Vite.
 Nevertheless, the migration process is simple and Rsbuild is really fast.
 Here is a migration example [from-crxjs](https://github.com/web-extend/examples/pull/7/files).

 ## Installing dependencies